ropensci/visdat/README.md

 ![](README-figs/README-vis-miss-aq-sort-miss-1.png)

-When there is &lt;0.1% of missingness, `vis_miss` indicates that there is &gt;1% missingness.
+`vis_miss` indicates when there is a very small amount of missing data at &lt;0.1% missingness.

 ``` r